NPS vs Mutual Funds: Which One to Choose? | Share India

 Flexible Investment Approach

-A notable advantage of the National Pension Scheme lies in the freedom to invest at your discretion, providing the flexibility to choose investment times according to personal convenience.
+A notable advantage of the National Pension Scheme lies in the freedom to invest at one’s discretion, providing the flexibility to choose investment times according to personal convenience.
 The scheme does not mandate regular or periodic investments.

 Low Exposure to Risk